Generalized Bell inequalities and frustrated spin systems: Examples

 \subsection{The frustrated $2n$-ring}

-As a generalization of the frustrated Bell square with $N=4$ we consider a spin ring with an even number $N=2n$ of spins, cyclic boundary condition $N+1\equiv 1$ and nearest neighbor interaction.
-Let us for a moment also consider the bi-partite AF system with $J=1$.
-It has a ground state $\uparrow \downarrow\uparrow \downarrow\ldots\downarrow$ which is also an Ising ground state.
-The energy is unchanged by a spin flip transformation
+As a generalization of the frustrated Bell square with $N=4$ we consider a spin ring with an even number $N=2n$ of spins, cyclic boundary condition $N+1\equiv 1$ and nearest neighbor interaction $J_{\mu,\mu+1}=\pm 1,\,\mu=0,\ldots,N-1$.
+This is an AB system since the couplings exists only between even and odd spin sites.
+We will shortly summarize the results of \cite{FSJ:2026} as they pertain to this specific spin ring.

-where $ \mu,\nu=1,\ldots,N$ and $\delta_\mu=\pm 1$.
-Hence the transformed ground state will be the ground state of the transformed Hamiltonian.
-The spin flip transformation does not alter the number of $-1$-signs in the ring mod $2$: After the transformation there exists an even number of $-1$-signs, compared to zero $-1$-signs before the transformation.
-Obviously, any distribution of an even number of $-1$-signs in the ring can be obtained by a suitable spin flip transformation starting from the the bi-partite AF system with $J=1$.
-Similarly, all distributions of an odd number of $-1$-signs are equivalent up to spin flip transformations.
-Hence it will be enough to consider only one of these, say, the ring with one negative coupling constant between $N$ and $1$: